NautilusTrader

 Distributed

 The platform is designed to be easily integrated into a larger distributed system.
-To facilitate this, nearly all configuration and domain objects can be serialized using JSON, MessagePack or Apache Arrow (Feather) for communication over the network.
+To support this, nearly all configuration and domain objects can be serialized using JSON, MessagePack or Apache Arrow (Feather) for communication over the network.

 Common core